Monica Bellucci: 2008–2017: Continued international work

 Bellucci portrayed Nevesta in the film On the Milky Road (2016), a romance that is set during the 1990s Bosnian War and whose lead role was played by the film's director Emir Kusturica.
-Bellucci said: "I decided to be an actress, not a politician, I recount political choices through my artistic choices."
-Kusturica asked Bellucci to learn her dialogue in the Serbian language.
-She had to adapt to challenging production conditions in a "land of beauty and violence"; Kusturica suffered "great [mental] pain" during filming, which spanned four summers.
-The Hollywood Reporters Neil Young said the Golden Lion-nominated film's approach lacks nuance while Bellucci performed "admirably well" and kept her "dignity intact" in a physically demanding role.
+She said, "I decided to be an actress, not a politician.
+I recount political choices through my artistic choices."
+Kusturica asked her to learn her dialogue in Serbian.
+She had to adapt to challenging production conditions in a "land of beauty and violence", and Kusturica suffered "great [mental] pain" during filming, which spanned four summers.
+The Hollywood Reporter writer Neil Young said the Golden Lion-nominated film's approach lacked nuance, but that Bellucci performed "admirably well" and kept her "dignity intact" in a physically demanding role.
 Her performance in the film earned her the Nastro d'Argento europeo (European Silver Ribbon Award), which was held on 1 July 2017 at the ancient theatre of Taormina in Sicily.

-In 2017, Bellucci appeared in the third season of Mark Frost and David Lynch's television series Twin Peaks.
-The same year, Bellucci received the honorary Donostia Award at the San Sebastián International Film Festival.
+In 2017, Bellucci appeared in the 14th episode of the third season of Twin Peaks, playing a fictional version of herself in a dream experienced by FBI Deputy Director Gordon Cole (David Lynch) in which she dines with him in Paris and gives him cryptic information that he believes may help him solve a case.
+Though the episode's official title is "Part 14", the third season's Blu-ray release titled it "We Are Like the Dreamer", a line spoken by Bellucci.
+Also in 2017, she received the honorary Donostia Award at the San Sebastián International Film Festival.